Abortion: Anti-abortion violence

-In a number of cases, abortion providers and these facilities have been subjected to various forms of violence, including murder, attempted murder, kidnapping, stalking, assault, arson, and bombing.
-Anti-abortion violence is classified by both governmental and scholarly sources as terrorism.
+Abortion providers and facilities have been subjected to violence, including murder, assault, arson, and bombing.
+Some scholars consider anti-abortion violence to be within the definition of terrorism, a view shared by some governments.
 In the U.S. and Canada, over 8,000 incidents of violence, trespassing, and death threats have been recorded by providers since 1977, including over 200 bombings/arsons and hundreds of assaults.
-The majority of abortion opponents have not been involved in violent acts.
+Abortion clinics have also been targeted by acid attacks, invasions, and vandalism The majority of abortion opponents have not been involved in violent acts.

-In the United States, four physicians who performed abortions have been murdered: David Gunn (1993), John Britton (1994), Barnett Slepian (1998), and George Tiller (2009).
-Also murdered, in the U.S. and Australia, have been other personnel at abortion clinics, including receptionists and security guards such as James Barrett, Shannon Lowney, Lee Ann Nichols, and Robert Sanderson.
-Woundings (e.g., Garson Romalis) and attempted murders have also taken place in the United States and Canada.
-Hundreds of bombings, arsons, acid attacks, invasions, and incidents of vandalism against abortion providers have occurred.
-Notable perpetrators of anti-abortion violence include Eric Robert Rudolph, Scott Roeder, Shelley Shannon, and Paul Jennings Hill, the first person to be executed in the United States for murdering an abortion provider.
+Physicians and other abortion clinic staff have been murdered by abortion opponents.
+In the United States, at least four physicians have been murdered in connection with their work at abortion clinics, including David Gunn (1993), John Britton (1994), Barnett Slepian (1998), and George Tiller (2009).
+In Canada, gynecologist Garson Romalis survived murder attempts in both 1994 and 2000.
+Besides physicians, killings have targeted other clinic staff, such as John Salvi's 1994 murder of two receptionists in Massachusetts clinic and Peter Knight's 2001 murder of a security guard in a Melbourne clinic.
+Notable perpetrators of anti-abortion violence include Eric Rudolph, Scott Roeder, Shelley Shannon, and Paul Hill, the first person to be executed in the United States for murdering an abortion provider.

-Legal protection of access to abortion has been brought into some countries where abortion is legal.
-These laws typically seek to protect abortion clinics from obstruction, vandalism, picketing, and other actions, or to protect women and employees of such facilities from threats and harassment.

-Far more common than physical violence is psychological pressure.
-In 2003, Chris Danze organized anti-abortion organizations throughout Texas to prevent the construction of a Planned Parenthood facility in Austin.
-The organizations released the personal information online of those involved with construction, sent them up to 1200 phone calls a day and contacted their churches.
+Some countries have laws to protecting access to abortion.

+Such laws prevent abortion opponents from interfering with access to legal abortion services.
+For example, the American Freedom of Access to Clinic Entrances Act bars the use of threats or violence to interfere with abortion access.
+Abortion access laws may also establish safe access zones around abortion clinics, with limits on protests and enhanced penalties for anti-abortion violence.

+Psychological pressure may also be used to limit abortion access.
 Some protestors record women entering clinics on camera.